mainsystemone/privacy-nudging-dataset/README.md

 These files were used for statistical comparison using the Mann-Whitney U test after normality checks with the Shapiro-Wilk test.
 Researchers can replicate or extend the analysis using the included CSV files.

 ## Contact
-For academic use or dataset access inquiries, please contact the corresponding author.
+For academic use or dataset access inquiries, please contact the corresponding author, Dr. Mohammad Hajarian (MainSystem@gmail.com)